 A FRENCHMAN IN MOROCCO BY PARKER ROSSMAN

-The following account of the sexual dalliance of a Frenchman with boys in Morocco in the third quarter of the twentieth century is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976).
+The following account of the sexual dalliance of a Frenchman with boys in Morocco in the third quarter of the twentieth century is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976).
 This chapter of Dr. Rossman’s book, introduced here, and intended to show how pederasts from repressive countries were changed by their experiences in accepting ones is a primary source for the history of Greek love, drawing on the accounts of the pederasts involved.

 This is the first of two accounts devoted to North Africa, and is here titled “A Frenchman in Morocco” to distinguish it better from the second, which Rossman called “An American in North Africa”.